 A solid scope of work may help you discover critical business factors and communicate project goals and specifics to project stakeholders.
 When considering a scope of work, many individuals keep the following in mind:

-- Be as precise as possible.
+- Be as precise as possible

-- Make use of visuals.
+- Make use of visuals

-- Work with stakeholders to come up with a solution.
+- Work with stakeholders to come up with a solution

 This document contains:

-- Deliverables: A deliverable is a project's desired outcome.
+The purpose of starting a project is to produce deliverables.
+A deliverable is a project's desired outcome.
 It may be any new product, or it could be in the form of a particular service.

-Your reports should provide specifics about all of these documents, who will create them, and when they're expected to be delivered.
-These reports will serve as a means of communication for all parties involved throughout the project, providing them with the data and information they require to stay informed about the project's progress.
+Your reports should provide specifics about all of these documents, including who will create them and when they're expected to be delivered.
+These reports will serve as a means of communication for all involved parties throughout the project, providing them with the data and information they require to stay informed about the project's progress.

 What is a statement of work?

-• For internal projects, the project initiator or sponsor creates a statement of work based on the business requirements, product, or service requirements.
+• For internal projects: The project initiator or sponsor creates a statement of work based on the business requirements, product, or service requirements.
 A company's CEO might be the project sponsor.

 • For external projects: In the case of external projects, they should originate from a client/customer.